 Identification of chafer grubs

 Be vigilant and look out for any abnormal yellowing patches on the lawn, the most severe damage is likely to occur in spring and autumn.
 If any patches appear, investigate further by digging into the turf to see if there are any grubs.
 You can also test the lawn by tugging at the grass.
 If the grass comes away easily then there is a good chance there is some kind of grub under the surface of the lawn.

 Keep an eye out for any abnormal bird activity on the lawn.
 Crows, magpies, rooks and starlings all feed on the grubs.
 If bird activity is noticed, then it may pay to investigate further to see what the birds are after.
-Using a suitable implement, dig down where the birds are showing an interest to see what is attracting them to the lawn.
+Using a suitable implement such as a small pocket knife, cut out a piece of turf where the birds are showing an interest, to see what is attracting them to the lawn.